 12. Kiwi Crate

-We’ve actually received a few Kiwi Crates as birthday and holiday gifts over the past couple of years.
-They have tons of different boxes for an array of age groups and they’ve always been a hit with my boys.
+We’ve received a few Kiwi Crates as birthday and holiday gifts over the past few years.
+They have many different boxes for various age groups, and they’ve always been a hit with my boys.

 They have a line of monthly science kits for kids ages 5-8 that focus on science, math, and engineering.

-Little Passports is a super awesome company that makes kids subscription boxes that focus on world travel, geography, and exploring cultures.
+Little Passports is a super awesome company that makes kids’ subscription boxes focusing on world travel, geography, and exploring cultures.

-But, they also have a bunch of science subscription boxes for kids of all ages.
+But they also have many science subscription boxes for kids of all ages.
 Their Little Passports Science Junior box is geared for kids ages 5-8.